OCA/sale-workflow/sale_order_invoicing_finished_task/README.rst

 3. Go to Sales -> Sale orders -> Create a new one.
 Add a customer y the product you have created
-4. Confirm the sales order, it will create you a proyect and a task
+4. Confirm the sales order, it will create you a project and a task
 5. Go to the task and you will find a smartbutton called Not invoiceable, when you press the button you will indicate that the task can be invoiced

    .. image:: static/description/task_view_invoicefinishedtask.png

-6. Optional: if you want to use project stages to control this Go To Proyect -> Settings -> Stage -> You have to set true the field Invoiceable in the stages that you consider are invoiceable.
+6. Optional: if you want to use project stages to control this Go To Project -> Settings -> Stage -> You have to set true the field Invoiceable in the stages that you consider are invoiceable.
 Event to use stages for this functionality you can also set it manually in the task whenever you want.

-You can try it in:'
+You can try it in:

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas
    :alt: Try me on Runbot